 3. Divide and Conquer (Without Resentment)

 In any partnership, clear role division is key.
-Same goes for making progress on shared goals.
+The same goes for making progress on shared goals.
 Who’s tracking the budget?
 Who’s researching options?
 Who’s handling logistics?
 Talk about it early, and adjust as needed.

 Important: Division of labor doesn’t mean assigning value.
 Just because one person does more of the emotional or logistical work doesn’t mean it matters less.